aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 [`Fn::FindInMap`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) is an intrinsic function used to lookup the value of a key in a map.

-It takes three parameters:

-* `MapName`
-* `TopLevelKey`
-* `SecondLevelKey`

-It will return the value associated with the top level and second level key combination of the map.

 ## Implementing a simple map